Bear Creek Council

 The livelihoods of many Gardiner Basin residents depend on the wildlife in the area.
 Whether for tourism, research, or outfitting, the wolves, bison, bears, and other wildlife are a high priority to Bear Creek Council.

 Living at the entrance to Yellowstone means living with bears.
-Bear Awareness Gardiner has helped supply bear-resistant trash cans and bear safety education to residents in and around the north entrance to the park.
-Contact us if you would like a bear-resistant trash container!
+For decades, BCC volunteers operated Bear Awareness Gardiner to supply bear-resistant trash cans and bear safety education to residents in and around the north entrance to the park.
+This program has grown from a volunteer effort to a staffed program.
+To request bearproof containers or to support that work, click here.

 Leadership